 Worlund is responsible for the planning and implementation of policies and procedures for the effective operation and development of physical facilities, personnel management and budget management.
 He also supervises and assists assigned staff, coaches and programs.

-Worlund served as the tournament director for the 2010 NCAA Division III Volleyball Championship, held at Washington University, and will assume the responsibilities again in 2011.
+Worlund most recently served as the tournament director for the 2010 and 2011 NCAA Division III Volleyball Championship held at Washington University, and is in his third year on the NCAA Division III Women's Golf Committee.
+He served as the interim chair for the 2012-13 season.

 Worlund began his tenure on the Danforth Campus in 1982, serving as the Director of Intramural and Club Sports.
 He held that position for 16 years before being promoted to Assistant Director of Athletics.